This blog post is in response to April 2015 ASQ Influential Voices topic "The Pros and Cons of Conferences".

 technically.
 All NIQCs were in black (a record for any ASQ conferences) and serve

-the community for long time providing great networking opportunities.
+the community for a long time providing great networking opportunities.

 held attracting over 180 attendees from industry and academia.
 This high-value